charlesmcchan/RubySOCKS/README.markdown

 Features
 --------
-	- A SOCKS v4 server implemented by Ruby
+	- A simple SOCKS v4 server
-	- Support simple firewall (see socks.conf)
+	- Support simple firewall (see socks.conf for example)

 How to use
 ----------